 Did you know?

-Emails, texts and instant messaging cut out that whole 93% of communication that shows us the feeling behind the message.
+Texting and other types of digital messaging cut out a lot of things like body language, facial expression and tone of voice that help to show the feeling behind the message.
 This can lead to misunderstandings which can cause problems!
 Using emoticons like smiley faces , “jk” or “lol”, or adding your feelings in brackets (seriously) can help others understand what you are really trying to say.
-To learn more about the skills of communicating, read on!
+Read on to learn more about the skills of communicating!

 - Three Types of Communication